About Us

 Our Story

-In 1974, A small group of college graduates felt called by God to move into Roosevelt Park, a low-income neighborhood on the southwest side of Grand Rapids, and open their doors to the neighborhood.
+In 1974, a small group of college graduates felt called by God to move into Roosevelt Park, a low-income neighborhood on the southwest side of Grand Rapids, and open their doors to the neighborhood.
 Their efforts evolved into a weekly program called Kid Power for hundreds of neighborhood kids.
 After six years, they decided to begin a school, to better serve the significant academic, emotional, and spiritual needs of the children.
 The Potter’s House began in 1981 in the basement of nearby Grandville Avenue CRC, with 12 elementary-age students and two volunteer teachers.

 The Fire Marshall only gave permission to use this space for one year, so they immediately began looking for a more permanent space.
 Adjacent to the church was the former Southwest Christian School building, which was being sold by a local school board at a six-figure price the young school could not possibly afford.
 They stepped out in faith and agreed to buy the building, and God miraculously provided the funding through the generosity of several local Christian business leaders.